 -There are less “rules” in screenwriting than you think.

 -Then break one of them purposefully and artfully.

 8. Have you ever read a script that was an absolute, without-a-doubt “recommend”?
 If so, could you give the logline?

 “Adding insult to his already tragic life, a man is terrorized by a small bird.”
 The script is called “The Starling.”
 I know it sounds weird, but it’s beautiful.
 It was written by Matt Harris, a student of mine.
-It’s received lots of attention over the years, but has yet to be made.
-Cross your fingers.
+After receiving lots of attention over the years, it was eventually bought by Netflix for 20 million dollars!

 9. How do you feel about screenwriting contests?
 Worth it or not?